composableforce/MuleSoft-IDP-Universal-Callback-API/README.md

 # MuleSoft IDP Universal 🌐 Callback API

+See https://github.com/composableforce/MuleSoft-IDP-Universal-Service for Implmentation Example in the form of a example project jar

 Break the Cycle of Polling

 The IDP platform supports webhooks for callbacks, allowing you to eliminate costly polling.
 Instead, delegate the responsibility to the IDP to notify you when an event occurs with your document submission while harnessing the robust nature of AsyncAP